editorconfig/specification/index.rst

      - Set to ``latin1``, ``utf-8``, ``utf-8-bom``, ``utf-16be`` or ``utf-16le`` to
        control the character set.
 Use of ``utf-8-bom`` is discouraged.
    * - ``trim_trailing_whitespace``
-     - Set to ``true`` to remove any whitespace characters preceeding newline characters and ``false`` to ensure it doesn't.
+     - Set to ``true`` to remove all whitespace characters preceeding newline characters in the file and ``false`` to ensure it doesn't.
    * - ``insert_final_newline``
      - Set to ``true`` ensure file ends with a newline when saving and ``false`` to ensure it doesn't.
    * - ``root``
-     - Must be specified at the top of the file outside of any sections.
-Set to ``true`` to stop ``.editorconfig`` files search on current file.
+     - Must be specified in the preamble.
+Set to ``true`` to stop the ``.editorconfig`` file search on the current file.
 The value is case insensitive.

-For any property, a value of ``unset`` is to remove the effect of that property, even if it has been set before.
-For example, add ``indent_size = unset`` to undefine indent_size property (and use editor default).
+For any declaration, a value of ``unset`` removes the effect of that declaration, even if it has been set before.
+For example, add ``indent_size = unset`` to undefine the ``indent_size`` declaration (and use editor defaults).

-Property names are case insensitive and all property names are lowercased when parsing.
-The maximum length of a property name is 50 characters and the maximum length of a property value is 255 characters.
-Any property beyond these limits would be ignored.
+Declaration keys are case insensitive.
+All keys are lowercased after parsing.
+The maximum length of a declaration key is 50 characters and the maximum length of a declaration value is 255 characters.
+Any key or value beyond these limits shall be ignored.

 Suggestions for Plugin Developers
 =================================